ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/methods/soil_microbe_processing/soil_microbe_processing_g.md

 * Let water fully drain through into the catch basin below.
 * Collect and store runoff in clean bottles.
 This is your **potassium nitrate fertilizer solution**.

+### Day 17: Evaporation
+For a more concentrated fertilizer we can allow the water to evaporate naturally.
+What remains in the container will be potassium nitrate in a very stable form that is plant ready immediately!
+Plants want potassium nitrate!

 ---

 ## 📊 Nutrient Profile Estimate (Post-Flush)